amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 };
 ```

 Good idea!
 However, we are still using an _event_ that needs to be translated into a function.
-We could do something better:
+We can simplify this further:

 ```js
 const studentReducer = (oldState, actionFn) => {